michael105/slterm/README.md

    * secure mode, option -X: lock all pages into memory, prevent swapping
 	* Gradient custom 32 color palette for colors 0..7
-	  (0..7 with attributes normal, bold, faint, bold_faint) and the first 16 background colors.
+	  (0..7 with attributes normal, bold, faint, bold_faint) and the first 16 background colors
 	* Copy whole lines in the history with 'yy' in selection mode
 	* Additional cursor shapes
+	* utf8 clipboard conversion

 Statically linked binaries with all dependencies are at